The Phaius tankervilliae or Phaius tankervilleae, also known as the Phaius Nun’s orchid, is one of the easiest orchid species to grow at home.

 The column inside resembles a nun, even to the hood upon her head and her two tiny black eyes!

 Individual blooms last about ten days to two weeks before deteriorating, but your plant will remain in bloom at least a month.

 When the last bloom fades, cut the scape off close to the bottom of the plant.

-New Nun’s Orchid From Old Flower Stems
+Propagation: New Nun’s Orchid From Old Flower Stems

 Do not toss away the scape or flower stalk, as it is a source of new plants.

-Cut the flower stalk into about six-inch lengths, making sure there are two nodes (swellings along the stem) to each.
+With a sharp knife cut the flower stalk into about six-inch lengths, making sure there are two nodes (swellings along the stem) to each.

 Place the stems horizontally on vermiculite, keeping the medium damp, and place in a warm, shaded spot.

 Many of these will undoubtedly rot (they do for me as well), but some with dormant eyes will sprout to increase your stock of plants.
 In four or five months, new plantlets will be large enough to detach from the stapes.